DeepLcom/sql-mock/docs/your_sql_query_to_test.md

     id = col.Int(default=1)
 ```

 The advantage of that option is that you only need to define your Table Mock class once (e.g. in a `models.py` file).
 After that you can reuse it for many tests.
+For dbt projects there are specific decorators.
+More details on that can be found [in the "Use with dbt" doc](./dbt.md)

 ### Option 2: Pass the query in the `.from_mocks` call